 Use your article to drive traffic to other LinkedIn articles and / or your website.
 You could use custom links using tools such as Bit.ly which creates short custom links and provides metrics.

 6. Use Click to Tweet, to create tweetable quotes within your article.

 7. Include a call to action to encourage the reader to take action.

 1. Build Your LinkedIn Network

 Connect to people you meet, people you haven’t seen in a while or people you want to get to know.
 Do it in a personable way by introducing yourself, in a friendly and non-salesy manner.
 Why are connections important in publishing?
-When you publish a post on LinkedIn, your connections may see an alert in their notifications, or may see your update in their homefeed.
-If they engage with your post, they are exposing your article to their network, so the more people you are connected to who may be interested in your content, the more exposure and engagemet you could have.
+When you publish a post on LinkedIn, your connections may see an alert in their notifications or may see your update in their home feed.
+If they engage with your post, they are exposing your article to their network, so the more people you are connected to who may be interested in your content, the more exposure and engagement you could have.